brendanpshea/database_sql/README.md

 - **Automatic Updates and Maintenance:** The use of Google Colab ensures that all tools and resources are up-to-date without requiring manual updates from students or instructors.
 - **Interactive Learning:** Integrated interactive quizzes and hands-on exercises provide immediate feedback, enhancing the learning process through practical application.

-The course content aligns with the learning outcomes of the **CompTIA Data+ certification** and is meticulously crafted to be competitive with expensive, commercial texts.
+The course content aligns with the learning outcomes of the **CompTIA DataSys+ certification** and is meticulously crafted to be competitive with expensive, commercial texts.
 By combining high-quality educational materials with accessible technology, this project aims to democratize learning SQL and database management, making it attainable for a broader audience.

 ## Chapters